Chapter 20, Part A: Loose Ends

 The stone lions had ventured towards the center of the town several times.
 They had come as close as they dared to the square to look at the fountain.
 It was a nuisance in their eyes, because it had been introduced there by humans and interfered with their various sniffings and diggings in that area.

 They told Giles what should be done with the fountain.
 He gritted his teeth and told them to go on their way.
-And so they did, running about looking now for ten things, not eleven.
+And so they did, running about looking for ten things, not eleven.

 When they could remember, they would use the creeks and avoid commonly used footpaths to avoid detection.
 But quite often a hole in the ground or odd patch of land would catch their interest and they’d run with abandon towards it, leaving tracks everywhere.
 As long as the snow continued to fall and covered their tracks Giles would not scold them.
-He was not interested in sacrificing timeliness for carefulness.
+He was not interested in sacrificing timeliness for caution.

 He said nothing of them to Elanore when she was finally allowed out of bed to receive visitors.
 For a better part of a week she had rested in her mother’s room, with only the neighbor to help her grandmother tend her.
-His first visit to her would be her first out of the confinement of her room.
+His visit to her would be her first out of the confinement of her room.

 Aware that old lady had deliberately afforded them privacy, the two young persons fell quiet for a few minutes.
 Edmund paced the room while Elanore adjusted her blankets.

-“Edmund,” the young woman called gently to her friend.
+The young woman called gently to her friend.
 “Would you sit so I may see you?”

 Chastened, he took a stool and placed it near her.
 Upon sitting, he rubbed the back of his neck with his left hand.
 “I’m afraid I can’t stay the day, Elanore.
 We have a boarder now.
 A rather fine lady, too, so Mother has a long list of things she says must be done around the house each day.”